reahl/reahl/reahl-doc/doc/component/introduction.rst

 complicated:

 The selection of packages used together in the same database cannot be foreseen by individual package authors.

-How do you create a database schema sufficient for all the packages you have decided to use together in your project?
+- How do you create a database schema sufficient for all the database-aware packages you have decided to use together in your project?

-What happens if a new version of a package requires a different database schema to a previous version?
-How do you migrate the schema of an existing database to the new schema?
+- What happens if a new version of a package requires a different database schema to a previous version?
+- How do you migrate the schema of an existing database to the new schema?
 This, in the context of there being several packages mixed into a single database - with possible foreign key constraints forming dependencies between packages on the database level.

 The Reahl component framework is an attempt to build such distributable packages that are database-aware.
 It solves all the surprisingly difficult accompanying problems.
 It calls such packages "components".